apache/paimon/docs/content/how-to/altering-tables.md

 ## Dropping Columns

 The following SQL drops two columns `c1` and `c2` from table `my_table`.
-In hive catalog, you need to ensure disable `hive.metastore.disallow.incompatible.col.type.changes`, otherwise this operation may fail, throws an exception like `The following columns have types incompatible with the existing columns in their respective positions`.
+In hive catalog, you need to ensure disable `hive.metastore.disallow.incompatible.col.type.changes` in your hive server, otherwise this operation may fail, throws an exception like `The following columns have types incompatible with the existing columns in their respective positions`.

 {{< tabs "drop-columns-example" >}}